slo1958/sl-xj-WoodCutting/README.md

 	<img src="Screenshots/sc-start-03.png">
 </p>

+## Results

-- the model produces
+The model produces

 - a list of pieces (label and length) to cut out of each used standard wood
 - the number of source items used (I.e. what you need to buy)
 - the number of leftovers of which length is above the minimum length defined in input section (useful leftover)
 - the total length of the useful leftovers
 - the number of required items not allocated either
 	- because the model ran out of source items or
-		- because that source item is longer than the source items
+	- because a required item is longer than the source items

 The results can be saved as a .csv file, stored on the desktop.

 #### Model run
+Note the measure margin is set to 3cm
 <p align="center">
 	<img src="Screenshots/sc-run-01.png">
 </p>